Krishnakanthksa/grSim/README.md

 System Requirements
 -----------------------

 grSim will likely run on a modern dual-core PC with a decent graphics card.
-A typical configuration is:

-- Dual Core CPU (2.0 Ghz+)
-- 1GB of RAM
-- 256MB nVidia or ATI graphics card

-Note that it may run on lower-end equipment though good performance is not guaranteed.

 Software Requirements
 ---------------------